Junghwan-brian/task_singular_vectors/README.md

 ```

 ## Checkpoints
-We provide the checkpoints, in [this link](removed for anonymization).
+We provide the checkpoints, in [this link](https://drive.google.com/drive/folders/1UEM1Thcz1c7dc1nji1i5uTN53Kf6G3-e?usp=sharing).
+The checkpoints and masks are the previous versions of the ones in [this repository](https://github.com/nik-dim/tall_masks), downloaded from there at the beginning of our research.

 ## Datasets
 Most datasets being used should be downloaded automatically with torchvision or huggingface.
 For the datasets requiring manual preparation (like Cars, DTD, EuroSAT, SUN397), please follow the instructions in [this issue](https://github.com/mlfoundations/task_vectors/issues/1).
 Depending on the torchvision version, some issues might arise when downloading specific datasets like [here](https://github.com/basveeling/pcam/issues/4) or [here](https://github.com/pytorch/vision/issues/5662).
 In this case, using a different torchvision version might solve the issue.